chefgs/terraform_repo/tfcloud_samples/TFC_Workflow_BestPracticesFAQs.md

 By following these conventions, wecan maintain a clear and efficient workflow for managing production and non-production code, making it easier for team members to understand the purpose of each branch at a glance.

----

 ## Conclusion

-This strategy ensures that our Terraform automation for production and non-production environments is secure, efficient, and follows best practices.
+This above explained strategy ensures that our Terraform automation for production and non-production environments is secure, efficient, and follows best practices.
 It leverages GitHub's built-in features for environment management, manual approvals, and secret handling, alongside Terraform's capabilities for workspace and state management.

 ---